Global Strategic Report; 221 Pages

 Interest in therapeutic applications of human MSCs arises from their diverse ability to differentiate into a range of cell types, as well as their ability to migrate to sites of tissue injury/inflammation or tumor growth.
 Additionally, MSCs well-suited for use in the exponential growth area of 3D printing, because of their capacity to form structural tissues.

+Growing attention is now being given to manufacturing technologies to support commercial-scale production of MSCs.
 Numerous market competitors are also exploring commercialization strategies for MSC-derived exosomes, because exosomes represent a novel strategy for accessing the therapeutic effects of stem cells without the risks and difficulties of administering the cells to patients.

 As the most common stem cell type being used in regenerative medicine, there is substantial potential for growth within the MSC market.
 Today, there are more than 40,000 scientific publications published about the cell type, more than 800 clinical trials underway worldwide, and Google Trend data reveals that MSC searches are more than twice as common as the next most common adult stem cell type.

 Based in Washington, DC, BioInformant is first and only market research firm to specialize in the stem cell industry.
-Unlike other publishers that hire analysts from foreign countries, BioInformant is an American-based company with more than 10 years of experience with tracking the stem cell market (2006 to present).
+Unlike other publishers that hire analysts from foreign countries, BioInformant is an American-based company with more than a decade of experience with tracking the stem cell market (2006 to present).
+BioInformant compiled this global strategic report using interviews with more than 90 individuals from across the stem cell industry.

-In total over the past 10 years, BioInformant has conducted more than 1,000 interviews from across the stem cell industry, including representatives from Cynata Therapeutics (first company to bring a iPSC-derived MSC therapeutic product into a clinical trial), Pluristem Therapeutics (developing placenta-derived, mesenchymal-like adherent stromal cells called PLX cells), RoosterBio (leading manufacturer of therapeutic-grade MSCs at commercial-scale), BioEden (leading company preserving MSCs derived from dental tissues), Regenexx (world’s leading provider of MSC therapies for orthopedic applications), and many more.
+BioInformant conducted interviews with representatives from Cynata Therapeutics (first company to bring a iPSC-derived MSC therapeutic product into a clinical trial), RoosterBio (global leader in MSC manufacturing technology that can produce to tens of billions of cells in suspension bioreactors), Pluristem Therapeutics (commercializing placenta-derived mesenchymal-like adherent stromal cells in late-stage clinical trials), BioEden (leading company preserving MSCs derived from dental tissues), Regenexx (world’s leading provider of MSC therapies for orthopedic applications), and many more.

 The report also incorporates secondary findings from SEC filings, company websites, press releases, investor presentations, government policy documents, Google Trends, and Google Adwords.